-The Studio-series installer will take you through each step of the installation process.
-Please read each message carefully so that you do not connect your Studio-series interface too soon.
+The Universal Control installer will take you through each step of the installation process.
+Please read each message carefully so that you do not connect your Studio 24c too soon.

 Power User Tip: It is recommended that you temporarily disable or turn off any anti-virus programs you have running to prevent installation issues.